Defense Federal Acquisition Regulation Supplement (DFARS)

 These changes ensure that standalone self-attestation of compliance with DFARS 252.204-7012 by the Defense Industrial Base (DIB) contractors will no longer be sufficient to meet DoD contractual requirements.
 Instead, DoD has mandated that DIB contractors furnish evidence of both the DFARS 252.204-7012 self-attestation and an independent third-party Cybersecurity Maturity Model Certification (CMMC) to qualify for DoD contracts.

-Both Azure and Azure Government have FedRAMP High authorizations in place that address security controls related to the safeguarding of FCI, CUI, and CDI.
-Both cloud environments provide the same controls for data encryption, including support for customer-managed encryption keys stored in FIPS 140-2 validated hardware security modules (HSMs) managed by Azure Key Vault.
+Both Azure and Azure Government provide the same controls for data encryption, including support for customer-managed encryption keys stored in FIPS 140 validated hardware security modules (HSMs) managed by Azure Key Vault.
 Moreover, an accredited third-party assessment organization (3PAO) has attested that both Azure and Azure Government meet the applicable requirements of DFARS Clause 252.204-7012.

 - DoD Cloud Computing Security Requirements Guide (SRG) Impact Level 4 (IL4) and Impact Level 5 (IL5) provisional authorizations (PA) issued by the Defense Information Systems Agency (DISA).

-- Moreover, Microsoft has released a DFARS customer responsibility matrix for Azure Government to document Microsoft compliance status and identify customer responsibilities for compliance with DFARS Clause 252.204-7012 requirements.
+Microsoft has released a DFARS customer responsibility matrix for Azure Government to document Microsoft compliance status and identify customer responsibilities for compliance with DFARS Clause 252.204-7012 requirements.
 DFARS customer responsibility matrix can be downloaded from the Service Trust Portal (STP) Azure Security and Compliance Blueprints section under DoD Blueprints.

 - Azure Government